-Employee engagement is more than occasional recognition or receiving a pin on your five-year anniversary.
+Increasing employee engagement includes more than occasional recognition or receiving a pin on your five-year anniversary.
+It's about the emotional connection.
 People have experiences in the workplace that affect their engagement.
 Technology and programs that successfully impact employee engagement take a holistic view of the employee experience.

 Our 100-page research-based eBook draws on decades of experience and covers a range of topics every manager needs to know: